DrewNaylor/guinget/CODE_OF_CONDUCT.md

 **Consequence**: Get blocked on social media mainly by the community leader(s), and also get banned on platforms that allow moderation by the community leader(s).

+## Appeals

+If you were previously a bigot but changed your ways and wish to be unbanned and unblocked, please send an email to `drewnaylor_apps AT outlook DOT com` (replace "AT" with the at-sign and "DOT" with a dot/period).
+Your appeal application will be processed in a timely manner.
+Please be aware that some behaviour may not allow you to be unbanned and unblocked if it is too severe, but these will be determined on a case-by-case basis.
+If you're found to continue the actions you appealed for to be unblocked and unbanned, then you will be reblocked and rebanned with no further option for appeal.

+Appeals are mainly to ensure that anyone that realizes they were in the wrong with their beliefs is allowed a second chance so they're not unfairly punished for something their past self did that they now (rightly) regret, something their current self would insta-block them for.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],